rule

 Text 31

-Concluding that He had arrived, gladdened the mind of Vaidarbhî, upon which she knew nothing but to bow down to the dear brahmin.
+Concluding that He had arrived, gladdened the mind of Vaidarbhī, upon which she knew no other answer than to bow down to the dear brahmin.
+(Vedabase)

 Text 32